 A cause of action is a label for a type of facts which will justify a court award a legal remedy.
 If on the pleaded case, the court is able to award a remedy, there is a cause of action.

 Firstly, there are the established categories of causes of action, such as those in contract, tort or under statute.
-You’ve heard of these: breach of contract, fraudulent misrepresentation, trespass, conspiracy, tort of negligence, passing off, copyright infringement, and conversion.
+You’ve heard of these: breach of contract, fraudulent misrepresentation, trespass, conspiracy, tort of negligence, passing off, copyright infringement, breach of fiduciary duty, and conversion.

 In this sense, a cause of action is a substantive legal right.